Shubhankitsirvaiya/Airbnb/README.md

 ## Data provided-

-Id-  Unique Id of each property name- Name of properties, which also describes the property host_id- ID of the host, this is unique for all the hosts. host_name- Name of the host , Names may be similar for two hosts. neighbourhood_group-  have 5 different regions of New York neighbourhood-   these are the subregions of neighbourhood_group , where one neighbourhood belongs to only one neighbourhood group.
+Id-  Unique Id of each property

+name- Name of properties, which also describes the property

+host_id- ID of the host, this is unique for all the hosts.

+host_name- Name of the host , Names may be similar for two hosts.

+neighbourhood_group-  have 5 different regions of New York

+neighbourhood-   these are the subregions of neighbourhood_group , where one neighbourhood belongs to only one neighbourhood group.

 Latitude-  contains the coordinates of Latitude for that location.

-Longitude-  contains the coordinates of longitude for that location room_type– there are three types of property available , price-   price of stay (we have taken it for one night basis). minimum_nights-   this is the minimum number of nights for which you have to book a host’s place number_of_reviews-  This will be the number of reviews each property has got,we can also use this to infer about the number of customers considering the same customer behaviour across regions. last_review-  Date of last review that is posted for the property. reviews_per_month-   Number of reviews for each property per month calculated_host_listings_count-  Number of listing for each property availability_365-  Number of days each property is available out of 365 days of the year
+Longitude-  contains the coordinates of longitude for that location

+room_type– there are three types of property available.

+price-   price of stay (we have taken it for one night basis). minimum_nights-   this is the minimum number of nights for which you have to book a host’s place.

+number_of_reviews-  This will be the number of reviews each property has got,we can also use this to infer about the number of customers considering the same customer behaviour across regions.

+last_review-  Date of last review that is posted for the property.

+reviews_per_month-   Number of reviews for each property per month.

+calculated_host_listings_count-  Number of listing for each property.

+availability_365-  Number of days each property is available out of 365 days of the year.

 ### Assumptions-